The superfluid fountain effect in a Bose-Einstein condensate: Conclusions

 The Authors wish to thank Miros\l{}aw Brewczyk, Bj\"orn Hessmo, Cord M\"uller and David Wilkowski for discussions and valuable comments.
+Special thanks go to Nicolas Pavloff for pointing to us the similarity between our experimental design and superfluid Josephson weak and strong links and to Iacopo Carusotto for a critical reading of our manuscript.
 TK and MG acknowledge support from the Polish Goverment research funds for the period 2009-2011 under the grant N N202 104136.
-Some of the present results have been obtained using computers at the Department of Physics of University of Bia\l{}ystok (Poland).
-ChM and BG acknowledge support from the CNRS PICS Grant No. 4159 and from the France-Singapore Merlion program, FermiCold grant No. 2.01.09.
+MG acknowledges support from EU STREP NAME-QUAM.
+ChM and BG acknowledge support from the CNRS-CQT LIA FSQL and from the France-Singapore Merlion program, FermiCold grant No. 2.01.09.
 The Centre for Quantum Technologies is a Research Centre of Excellence funded by the Ministry of Education and the National Research Foundation of Singapore.